Shiva (Fear the Walking Dead): Plot

-Upon discovering that Strand has shot Thomas, preventing his reanimation, an infuriated Celia demands that he and the rest of his group leave by the end of the day.
+Upon discovering that Strand has shot Thomas in the head, preventing his reanimation, an infuriated Celia demands that he and the rest of his group leave by the end of the day.
 After having been caught wielding a knife in Alicia and Madison's room, Chris runs off.
 Madison relays the events to Travis, who remains doubtful that Chris would do such a thing, and he soon begins searching for him.

 Meanwhile, Daniel begins to have nightmares and hallucinations of his deceased wife, Griselda, leaving him suspicious of all the members of Celia’s community.
 While walking with Ofelia that afternoon, he suddenly attacks one of Celia's men, prompting some of her other men to apprehend him and tie him up in the cellar, where his hallucinations worsen.
 Meanwhile, Nick begins to fully commit to Celia's ideology, even bringing home the reanimated corpse of her son Luis to her from the Abigail; after having done this for her, Celia says she will allow his family to stay, but not Strand, who she still wants to leave by sunset.
 Madison talks to Nick about his fascination with the dead and is frustrated by his growing belief for Celia's ideology.

 Outside the compound, Travis discovers Chris inside the house of another survivor, where he has taken a young boy hostage and threatens to shoot the boy if Travis doesn’t leave.
 Travis is able to disarm Chris and chases him outside of the house, before finally catching him in the road and convincing him not to run off.
 Chris explains that he is tired of being treated as a threat by the rest of the group, and Travis begins to suspect that it may be better not to bring him back to the others.
 With Travis having been gone for several hours now, Nick leaves the compound to search for him and Chris; he soon finds them, but Travis tells him that he and Chris will not be going back, as he needs to help Chris and doesn't want to endanger the others.
 He asks Nick to tell the others that he simply never found them, which Nick reluctantly agrees to do.